Table of Contents

-Note: A tone reduction of the LES leads to insufficient closing, and thus to heartburn.
-Fat, alcohol, coffee and nicotine lower the muscle tone.
+Note: A tone reduction of the lower esophageal sphincter (LES) leads to insufficient closing to heartburn.
+Fat, alcohol, coffee, and nicotine lower the muscle tone.

 - Substance P

-Note: Achalasia is a degenerative disease that leads to expansion of the esophagus upon insufficient relaxation of the LES.
+Note: Achalasia is a degenerative disease that leads to expansion of the esophagus upon insufficient relaxation of the lower esophageal sphincter (LES).

 After entering the cardia, the LES closes again.
 Passage of one bolus of solid food takes between 5 and 25 seconds.

 Diseases of the Esophagus

 Reflux disease is also known as gastroesophageal reflux disease or GERD.